 Corporate partners report their distributive share of the partnership income (loss) on Form FIT-20, IT-20, IT-20S, IT20NP, or IT-41.
 All distributions are fully taxable for adjusted gross income tax purposes.
-Taxable partnership income (loss) will include pro rata Indiana modifications; however, losses may not exceed the limits imposed by IRC Section 704.
+Taxable partnership income (loss) includes pro rata Indiana modifications; however, losses may not exceed the limits imposed by IRC Section 704.

 Corporate partners doing business within and outside Indiana must also determine their taxable adjusted gross income from Indiana sources through the use of the allocation and apportionment provisions contained in IC 6-3-2-2(b)-(h).
-These generally follow the Uniform Division of Income for Tax Purposes Act so that a multi-state corporation must first determine what part of its adjusted gross income, which includes all partnership income, constitutes business income and what part is non-business income.
-The relationship between the business of the corporate partner and the partnership will control the classification.
-Non-unitary partnership income distributions attributed at the partnership level to Indiana will be treated as allocated income on the corporate partners' Indiana return.
+These generally follow the Uniform Division of Income for Tax Purposes Act so that a multistate corporation must first determine what part of its adjusted gross income, which includes all partnership income, constitutes business income and what part is non-business income.
+The relationship between the business of the corporate partner and the partnership controls the classification.
+Non-unitary partnership income distributions attributed at the partnership level to Indiana are treated as allocated income on the corporate partners' Indiana returns.

 If the corporate partner's activities and the partnership's activities constitute a unitary business under established standards, disregarding ownership requirements, the business income of the unitary business attributable to Indiana is determined by a three-factor apportionment formula.
 The formula consists of property, payroll, and sales of the corporate partner and its actual share of the partnership's factors for any partnership year ending within or with the corporate partner's taxable year.

-The partner's proportionate share of all of the partnership's (un-apportioned) state income and charitable contributions deducted in arriving at partnership income is to be added back in determining adjusted gross income.
+The partner's proportionate share of all of the partnership's (unapportioned) state income and other adjustments required under IC 6-3-1-3.5 is to be added back in determining adjusted gross income.

-If the corporate partner's activities and the partnership's activities do not constitute a unitary business under established standards, the corporate partner's share of the partnership income attributable to Indiana will be determined as follows:
+If the corporate partner's activities and the partnership's activities do not constitute a unitary business under established standards, the corporate partner's share of the partnership income attributable to Indiana is determined as follows:

-- (1) If the partnership derives income from sources within and outside Indiana, the income derived from sources within Indiana is determined by a three-factor apportionment formula consisting of property, payroll, and sales of the partnership; - (2) If the partnership derives income from sources entirely within Indiana, or entirely outside Indiana, such income will not be subject to formula apportionment.
+- If the partnership derives income from sources within and outside Indiana, the income derived from sources within Indiana is determined by a three-factor apportionment formula consisting of property, payroll, and sales of the partnership; or - 2.
+If the partnership derives income from sources entirely within Indiana, or entirely outside Indiana, such income is not subject to formula apportionment.
 See 45 IAC 3.1-1-153 for reporting requirements.

-For non-unitary partners, taxable partnership distributions included in federal taxable income are deducted on the non-business and non-unitary income adjustment line of the corporation's return.
-Non-unitary partnership income attributed to Indiana, including apportioned pro rata modifications, is entered on the adjustment line used to report Indiana allocated non-business income and Indiana non-unitary partnership income.
-Apportioned business income, including unitary partnership income and non-unitary partnership income attributed to Indiana, plus corporate partner's other non-business income allocated to Indiana (plus modifications required by IC 6-3-1-3.5(b) for adjusted gross income) equals the corporate taxpayer's taxable income for Indiana.
+For non-unitary partners, taxable partnership distributions included in federal taxable income are deducted on the nonbusiness and non-unitary income adjustment line of the corporation's return.
+Non-unitary partnership income attributed to Indiana, including apportioned pro rata modifications, is entered on the adjustment line used to report Indiana allocated nonbusiness income and Indiana non-unitary partnership income.
+Apportioned business income, including unitary partnership income and non-unitary partnership income attributed to Indiana, plus the corporate partner's other non-business income allocated to Indiana (plus modifications required by IC 6-3-1-3.5(b) for adjusted gross income) equals the corporate taxpayer's taxable income for Indiana.
 Corporate partners subject to the Indiana financial institution franchise tax will include the corporation's percentage of partnership adjusted gross or apportioned income, as computed under IC 6-5.5-4, on Form FIT-20.